ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 *   **Production Deployment:** Build static frontend assets (`npm run build`).
 Use Nginx (or similar web server/reverse proxy) configured via `nginx/conf.d/default.conf`.
 Nginx should:
     *   Serve the static frontend assets (HTML, JS, CSS) from the built `frontend/dist` directory.
     *   Act as a reverse proxy, forwarding requests starting with `/api` (or another chosen prefix) to the backend FastAPI container.
-*   **API Client (`frontend/src/services/api.ts`):** Implement using Axios or Fetch, potentially with interceptors to automatically attach JWT tokens from the auth store and handle 401 Unauthorized errors globally.
+*   **API Client (`frontend/src/services/apiClient.ts`):** Implement using Axios or Fetch, potentially with interceptors to automatically attach JWT tokens from the auth store and handle 401 Unauthorized errors globally.
-*   **Auth Store (`frontend/src/stores/auth.ts`):** Use Pinia to manage user authentication state (token, user info) and provide login/logout actions.
+*   **Auth Store (`frontend/src/contexts/authContext.tsx`):** Use React Context API to manage user authentication state (token, user info) and provide login/logout actions.
 *   **Environment Variables:** Use `.env` files (loaded by Docker Compose, FastAPI settings, and Vite) to manage configuration secrets and environment-specific settings.
 Provide a `.env.example` for guidance.

 ## 5. DEVELOPMENT AND DEPLOYMENT